MichalBortkiewicz/JaxGCRL/README.md

 ## Installation 📂

-To perform an editable install of the package, run:
+#### Editable Install (Recommended)

+After cloning the repository, run one of the following commands.

 With GPU on Linux:
 ```bash